Classic LA noir meets the #MeToo era in the suspense novel 'Everybody Knows'

 Everybody Knows, by Jordan Harper, is a hardboiled suspense story about a so-called "black-bag publicist" named Mae Pruett who works for a prestige crisis management firm in Los Angeles.
 Mae is the person who's called in when movie stars, studio executives and politicians behave badly.
 She drives around town with blank non-disclosure agreements stuffed into her tote bag.
 As we're told more than once, LA is a place where, "nobody talks, but everybody whispers."
 Mae's job is to keep the whispers "Xanax soft."

 When the novel opens, Mae has been called to the Chateau Marmont, the legendary Hollywood hotel where John Belushi overdosed and Jim Morrison and Lindsay Lohan, among others, partied too hard.
-"Chateau jobs tend to be messy," Mae tells us, and this one is no exception.
+"Chateau jobs tend to be messy," Mae tells us, and this one is a beaut.

 Hannah Heard, a 20-something already fading star, is set to begin filming a new movie in the morning.
 The problem?
 Her left eye is "purple and swollen like a split plum."
 Some mega-rich creep paid six figures to fly Hannah half way around the world and have sex with him on his yacht.
 When he secretly started filming their tryst, Hannah threw his cell phone out a porthole.
 Hence the eye.